mytophr/xcriptly/README.txt

 Upload to GitHub, connect to Netlify.
-Assets in /assets.
+Replace assets/logo.png with your real logo, and assets/infographic.jpg with high-res if desired.